firepress-org/FirePress_Vapor/README.md

 ## FirePress Hosting

 **At FirePress we do one thing and we do it with our whole heart: we host fully managed Ghost’s websites**.
 The idea behind FirePress is to empower freelancers and small organizations to be able to build an outstanding mobile-first website.
+Start your [free trial here](https://play-with-ghost.com/ghost-themes/free-10-day-trial/).

 We also offer a **workshop** where participants ends up with a website/blog they can easily operate themselves.
 Details are coming soon.
 It is available in those cities: